IBM/event-streams/_11.1/08-troubleshooting/02-gathering-logs.md

 1. Pull the {{site.data.reuse.short_name}} `must-gather` image as follows:

    `docker pull icr.io/cpopen/ibm-eventstreams-must-gather`
 2. Tag the image:

    `docker image -t icr.io/cpopen/ibm-eventstreams-must-gather <private-registry-image-address:tag>`
 3. Push the tagged image to the internal registry of your air-gapped environments:

    `docker push <private-registry-image-address:tag>`

+   **Note:** Automatic updates to the `must-gather` image are not supported in an air-gapped environment.
+Repeat the previous steps frequently to ensure you are gathering logs with the most recent image.
 4. {{site.data.reuse.openshift_cli_login}}
 5. Run the following command to capture the logs:

    `oc adm must-gather --image=<image-location-on-internal-registry> -- gather -m system,eventstreams -n <namespace>`

 After completing successfully, the command will store the logs in an archive file in a folder in the current working directory.